 Maldives map and geographic location

-The Maldives can be found on a map by looking for the equator, which is a line of latitude that circles the Earth at 0 degrees.
-The Maldives are located near the equator, between latitudes 4 and 8 degrees north and longitudes 72 and 74 degrees east.
-India and Sri Lanka are the country’s nearest neighbors, located to the north and northeast, respectively.
+The Maldives is located near the equator, between latitudes 4 and 8 degrees north and longitudes 72 and 74 degrees east.
+Maldives is an independent country.
+India and Sri Lanka are the country’s nearest neighbors, located to the north and northeast of Maldives, respectively.

 The Maldives is an Indian Ocean tropical paradise made up of 26 atolls and over 1,000 coral islands.
 Its equatorial location makes it a great destination for year-round sunshine, and its breathtaking beauty draws visitors from all over the world.